MarketingPipeline/Quote-Placeholders/README.md

-Not ONLY do these quotes automatically update each day!
+Not ONLY do these quotes automatically update each day (roughly every 24 hours)!
 There are over 30 types of quotes to choose from :fire:

 An instead of dynamically generating them via an API that returns an image - it's requires less computing power making it a much more greener / eco-friendly alternative 🌎 ♻️